mokachinon/spacial-nuxt/README.md

     npm run build

 This will generate a production-ready version of the website in the **`dist/`** directory.
 You can then deploy the website using your preferred method, such as uploading it to a web server or deploying it to a cloud service.

+# Thanks for Helping, Juliana Putra!
+I would like to express my gratitude and appreciation to [Juliana Putra](https://github.com/julianaputra) for being an excellent mentor during my bootcamp experience.
+Although our time together was brief, I learned a lot from him, and his guidance was invaluable.

+Juliana Putra has been incredibly helpful to me.
+He has always been patient and supportive, taking the time to explain complex concepts in a way that is easy to understand.

+Thanks to Juliana Putra, I was able to improve my skills and gain a better understanding of web development.
+I am grateful for the time and effort he has put into helping me.

+Once again, thank you, Juliana Putra, for your contributions to my learning journey.
+You are a great mentor and an inspiration to me!